RocketPy-Team/RocketPy/docs/development/first_pr.rst

 Opening the PR
 --------------

+After you finish your work, you are more than welcome opening a PR to the RocketPy repository.
+Here are some checks to do before opening a PR:

+* Check if the test suite is passing.
+* Format your code using ``black`` and ``isort``.

+Check the :doc:`/development/pro_tips` section for more information on how to run these commands.

 When you open a PR, you should:

 * Use labels to help maintainers understand what the PR is about.